Nymphaea gigantea: Description

 The giant waterlily has a rhizomatous growth habit - that is, the main stem of the plant grows horizontally under the ground (in this case in the mud at the bottom of a lake or pond) and only the leaves and flowers are seen above the surface.
 The rhizome is globose, the large floating leaves are orbicular to slightly egg-shaped, and cordate (i.e. the leaf stem, which may reach up to 5 m in length, attaches to the leaf blade at the base of a deep radial cleft).
 The leaves measure up to 80 cm diameter and are glabrous (hairless) on both sides, with regularly-spaced teeth along the margins measuring about 5 mm long.

 The large flowers are solitary and up to 25 cm diameter.
 They are held on a rigid, upright peduncle that may extend up to 50 cm above the water surface.
 They have four green sepals that measure about 11 cm long and sometimes have blue or purple streaks, and up to 32 petals that are initially lilac or blue but fade to almost white with age.

 The fruit is – in botanical terms – a berry.
 After fertilisation of the flower it is drawn underwater by the contraction of the peduncle (i.e. the flower stalk), where the fruit ripens just below the surface.
 They are roughly the size of an apple and may contain up to 3,000 seeds.

 Phenology

 Flowering occurs throughout the year, but is more common in warmer months.
 The flowers are open during the day and closed at night.

 Cytology

 The chromosome count is n = 112.
 The genome size is 2709.06 Mb.

 Taxonomy

 Nymphaea gigantea was first described in 1852 by the English botanist and illustrator William Jackson Hooker in The Botanical Magazine, based on material collected by John Carne Bidwill from the Wide Bay area of Queensland (at that time still a part of the colony of New South Wales).
 The description was accompanied by an illustration by Walter Hood Fitch detailing the flower.

+It is placed in the subgenus Nymphaea subg.
+Anecphya.